magomimmo/modern-cljs/doc/tutorial-14.md

 ### FIAT - Fix It Again Tony

 Too bad.
-We just met a cyclic namespaces dependency.
+We just met a cyclic namespaces dependency problem.
 Generally speaking to solve a cyclic namespace dependency, which are not allowed in CLJ, you need to refactor the code.